 A resale certificate allows a business to purchase merchandise tax-free from suppliers for the purpose of reselling the merchandise.
-In order to do so, the retailer will need to provide an Illinois Certificate of Resale to their vendor.
+In order to not pay sales tax, the retailer will need to provide an Illinois Certificate of Resale to their vendor.

 Learn more about what a Certificate of Resale is, how to get one, and more.

 What is a Certificate of Resale?

 When retailers purchase products to resell, they often don’t pay sales tax to the supplier on the purchase.
 The sales tax will still be paid, but instead of the retailer paying sales tax, the retailer charges sales tax to their customer on the final value of the merchandise.
 The collected sales tax is then sent by the retailer to the Illinois Department of Revenue.

 The purpose of the certificate is to provide evidence of why sales tax was not collected on a transaction.
 Similar names for a resale certificate include reseller number, seller’s permit, exemption certificate, wholesale license, or reseller’s license.
 In order for the supplier to allow the tax-exempt purchase, the seller needs proof the buyer intends to resell the product by providing a valid resale certificate.